buqiushi/buqiushi.github.io/_pages/about.md

 <span class='anchor' id='about'></span>
 # 👋 About Me

-I am a PhD student in Management Science and Engineering at the University of Chinese Academy of Sciences, and a joint PhD student in Biostatistics at City University of Hong Kong.
-I am advised by Prof. Xinyu Zhang and Prof. Wen Su.
+I am a final-year PhD student in Management Science and Engineering at the University of Chinese Academy of Sciences, and a joint PhD student in Biostatistics at City University of Hong Kong, advised by Prof. Xinyu Zhang and Prof. Wen Su.

 My research lies at the intersection of high-dimensional statistics, machine learning, and causal inference.
-In particular, I focus on model averaging methods, tensor and longitudinal data analysis, and their applications in modern deep learning systems.
+Broadly, I focus on developing model averaging methods for prediction, including approaches for tensor-structured data and neural networks.
+More recently, I have been working on problems in causal inference with instrumental variables and model averaging methods for difference-in-differences.

+In addition to methodological work, I am also interested in applying statistical methods to real-world problems.
+I have been collaborating with clinicians on medical data analysis, working with Dr. Yuan Gao at Beijing YouAn Hospital on projects related to COVID-19 and liver diseases, with a focus on statistical modeling for clinical and observational data.

+I am always open to collaborations on model averaging, causal inference, and machine learning.

-Outside of research, I enjoy playing basketball and soccer, running, and hiking.
+Outside of my research, I enjoy staying active through basketball, football, and hiking.

 ---